Dec 23, 2020

 - With the addition of new more sophisticated drivers, the hardware platform specified for any particular job could be radically different from previous networks.
 Whereas it has typically been the case that there’s a controller for each room or building; the new controller has the capability of controlling whole sites.
 New drivers will have a basic level of control built in to make networks more robust and reliable.
 System specifiers could choose to emulate “traditional networks” if that’s what the end user wants or go for a network that is less hardware dense.
 Needless to say, this will have an impact on price and system operation.

-Field trials of the new controllers have been ongoing for several months now and most recently the remote uploading of site configuration settings have been tested.
-Meanwhile, Farmex has been working on assembly engineering and the interesting challenge of how the new more flexible system might be priced.
+Field trials of the new controllers have been ongoing for over a year in collaboration with Galebreaker who supply the UK and overseas markets with natural ventilation systems for livestock buildings.
+Meanwhile, Farmex has been working on identifying a UK-based partner to undertake the printed circuit board assembly and the interesting challenge of how the new more flexible system might be priced.
 This will probably entail hardware and software being separately identified and priced when systems are quoted.
 Much like PC systems purchase.